Redeemer Baptist School

 Redeemer Baptist School, commonly known as Redeemer, is a Baptist private school in North Parramatta, Sydney, Australia.
-It was founded in 1981.
+It was founded in 1981 and now has over 400 students.

 History

-The school was founded in 1981 in the context of the Christian Community Schools movement, which began in the mid 1970s.
+The school was founded in 1981 in the context of the Christian Community Schools movement, which began in the mid-1970s.
 Various Christian schools were set up as people felt there was a need for an alternative to the state school system and established schools as a ministry of a local church congregation.
 Families in the Redeemer Baptist Church left their jobs in business and education to commence working for the School and Church.
-Redeemer Baptist Church was influenced by the Episcopal Church of the Redeemer in Houston, United States, from which the church and school take their names.
+Redeemer Baptist Church was influenced by the Church of the Redeemer, an Episcopal church in Houston, United States, from which the church and school take their names.

 The School Crest

-In 1981, the school was situated on the grounds of St David’s Presbyterian (later St David’s Uniting Church) at Thornleigh.
+In 1981, the school was situated on the grounds of St David's Presbyterian (later St David's Uniting Church) at Thornleigh.
 At the centre window of that church was a stained glass featuring the burning bush, which was subsequently given to the School.
 The stained glass window, now situated in the N F Cannon Library, served as a basis for the crest as a reminder of the school's roots and as an inspiration for the life of faith that the school seeks to foster.